 - Equipment differences

-- Crowd and environment
+- The crowd and the environment

-- Managing nerves
+- Managing your nerves

-Preparation reduces uncertainty.
+Preparation cuts the uncertainty.

 Controlling Emotions Through Visualization